Illustration 1.1 — Six answers the book produces for any problem¶

 Where it pushes back¶

 - Equal-weight cards give the reader no "look here first" cue.
-That is the whole point of the illustration — but if a reader skims the page, they may not feel the force of "all four are available".
+That is the whole point of the illustration — but if a reader skims the page, they may not feel the force of "all six are available".
 The chapter text around this illustration has to carry that weight.